 The annealing of “float” (non-treated) glass is a process that involves slowly cooling hot glass objects after formation, to relieve any internal stresses created during the manufacturing process.
 The annealing of glass is crucial to the strength, durability and reliability of the finished product.
 Glass that has not been properly annealed can be likely to crack or shatter under small pressure, stress, or environmental changes.

 certain residential windows

 architectural glass doors and tables.

+Tempered glass is one form of “safety glass”.
 The original glass is treated thermally to increase its strength, making it a stronger and safer form of glass which is often required for many applications.
 Tempering involves heating the glass to a point just before melting temperature, and then quenching it rapidly.
 The stress caused by this rapid quench will result in a significant increase in strength.
-If broken, the glass crumbling into tiny blunt pieces, rather than jagged shards (as annealed glass would).
+If broken, the glass will crumble into tiny blunt pieces, rather than jagged shards (as annealed glass would).

 Laminated glass is another form of “safety glass” that consists of two or more layers of glass held together by an interlayer typically made of SentryGlas, PVB or EVA.
 This interlayer (which can be clear or coloured) keeps the layers of glass bonded when broken, preventing the glass from breaking into jagged shards, but rather a crackled pattern.
 Laminated glass is a safer choice in areas that pose a security concern since the glass will remain intact, even when broken.
 This type of glass is especially prevalent in jewelry stores, hurricane-prone areas, and any area where safety is of the utmost concern.
 Laminated curved glass has the highest optical quality possible, due to the more controlled manufacturing process.